 How to book a Visit to the Turtle Rehab Centre

-Talks run everyday from 1.00pm and are 30 minutes in duration.
-A maximum of 15 guests and are accompanied by a tour guide.
+Talks run Tuesday-Sunday at 1.00 pm and are 30 minutes in duration.
+A maximum of 15 guests, accompanied by a tour guide.

 Cost: $12.00 Adult, $7.50 Child (4-13 years), infants free of charge